Unsafe Probabilities and Risk Contours for Stochastic Processes using Convex Optimization: Unsafety Problem and Linear Programs

-Assumptions A4-A6 are the same as in Condition 1 of \cite{cho2002linear}.
-We note that generators for Markov, \ac{SDE}, and L\'{e}vy processes evolving in a compact set satisfy A1-A6.
+\rw{Assumptions A1-A2 enforce compactness.
+The stopping Assumption A3 ensures that trajectories never exit the space $X$ and then return to it later.} Assumptions A4-A6 are the same as in Condition 1 of \cite{cho2002linear}. \rw{Assumptions A4-A6 are very general, as they hold for the generators of Markov, \ac{SDE}, and L\'{e}vy processes.}